iloveicedgreentea/infosec-info-and-interview-questions/Info/cryptography.md

 * ECCDHE - Like DHE, but instead of using extremly complicated modulus math, it uses extremely complicated eliptic curve cryptography.
 Very cool, and very legal ([Until the FBI has its way](https://en.wikipedia.org/wiki/FBI%E2%80%93Apple_encryption_dispute)).
 * EdDSA - Edwards-curve Digital Signature Algorithm.
 This is an ECC signature algorithm using Curve25519.
 Curve25519 is a popular alternative to NIST's P-XXX curves which are not backdoored, [according to the people who have the technical means to backdoor it](https://en.wikipedia.org/wiki/Dual_EC_DRBG).
 * MITM - Man in the middle.
 This is a common attack where someone intercepts your communication and eavesdrops or changes it.
 Instead of A<->B, you have A<->C<->B and neither party will know.
 Safeguards include TLS, PKI, anything that both encrypts AND authenticates the communication.
+* KMS - Key Management Service - A hosted key management system generally in the cloud.
+They generate and store keys for you more securely than we ever could.ugh

 ## Concepts you should know

+### Asymmetric keys

-* Asymmetric keys - Think RSA.
+Think RSA.
 Public and private key pair.
 Public used to encrypt/verify signature.
 Private used to sign/decrypt.
 Public can be shared without limits.
 Signature is proof of ownership.

+### Symmetric Keys
-* Symmetric Keys - One key, so cannot be shared publicly.
+One key, so cannot be shared publicly.
 Used in standards like AES.
 Much faster than Asymmetric keys for encryption.

+### Certificate
-* Certificate - This is a public key container that is signed by an entity like a Root CA. Has info like public key, host name, etc
+This is a public key container that is signed by an entity like a Root CA. Has info like public key, host name, etc.

-* Perfect Forward Secrecy -
+### Perfect Forward Secrecy
+If you use DH and generate a new session key every time, you cannot crack one key to decrypt all previous or future sessions.

-Envelope Encryption
+### Envelope Encryption

-* Protecting data keys When you encrypt a data key, you don't have to worry about storing the encrypted data key, because the data key is inherently protected by encryption.
-You can safely store the encrypted data key alongside the encrypted data.
-* Encrypting the same data under multiple master keys Encryption operations can be time consuming, particularly when the data being encrypted are large objects.
-Instead of re-encrypting raw data multiple times with different keys, you can re-encrypt only the data keys that protect the raw data.
-* Combining the strengths of multiple algorithms In general, symmetric key algorithms are faster and produce smaller ciphertexts than public key algorithms.
-But public key algorithms provide inherent separation of roles and easier key management.
-Envelope encryption lets you combine the strengths of each strategy.
+The big worry with encryption is exposing or losing keys.
+Why not let the cloud provider worry about it?

+It starts with a single master key - `Customer Master Key` as it is referred to in most CSPs.
+This CMK can never be exposed by you - you will never see the plaintext key.

+Using their API, or on your own, you can generate a `data key`.
+You can/should generate many data keys for encrypting files to minimize your attack surface.
+If using a KMS, you will get a plaintext and ciphertext data key.
+You can encrypt your data as needed, then discard the plaintext key (`shred --zero --remove=wipesync --iterations=100`).
+Store the ciphertext data and key somewhere.
+When you need the data, just decrypt the key and then decrypt the data with your data key.

+You never need to store the plaintext key long term.
+This is amazing, seriously.

+Why use this?

+* You don't need to store the data keys in plaintext

+* Generate many data keys to encrypt files instead of relying on one key

+* Instead of rotating your data keys which would require reencryption of a ton of data, you can rotate the master key instead

+* When in the cloud, you also have IAM and auditing.
+You can allow only specific users to decrypt key X, Y, or Z and also audit their usage.

 ## Diffie-Hellman Authentication